NSCA CPT Study Guide

 Resistance Training

 Rep ranges should consistently be at 16 – 20.
 This will have them working at 50 – 60% of 1RM on the exercises.
-Rest intervals will all be 2 – 3 minutes or longer if the client needs.
+Rest intervals will all be 2 – 3 minutes or longer if the client needs it.
 A max of three sets per exercise is advised.
 The client will be working toward moving into 8 – 12 reps per set and a duration of 30 – 60 minutes per session.

 Myocardial Infarction, Stroke, and Peripheral Vascular Disease